tetrode/docker-openfire/README.md

 # Introduction

-This image is a fork of gizmotronic/openfire to keep an up-to-date version.
+This image is a fork of nasqueron/openfire to be able to build images of any version of [Openfire](http://www.igniterealtime.org/projects/openfire/).

-`Dockerfile` to create a [Docker](https://www.docker.com/) container image for [Openfire](http://www.igniterealtime.org/projects/openfire/).

 Openfire is a real time collaboration (RTC) server licensed under the Open Source Apache License.
 It uses the only widely adopted open protocol for instant messaging, XMPP (also called Jabber).
 Openfire is incredibly easy to setup and administer, but offers rock-solid security and performance.

-This project is almost entirely identical to [sameersbn/openfire](/sameersbn/openfire).

 ## Contributing